CCBDA-UPC/Assignments-2020/README.md

 [Lab6]: ./Lab06.md
 [Lab7]: ./Lab07.md

+#### Deadlines

+The deadlines for each assignment will be published at the "FIB Racó".

 #### Acknowledgements
 I would like to thank Prof. Jordi Torres for developing the initial version of these lab sessions and thanks also due to some of his former students for their help proofreading and improving the documentation: Eloy Gil, Dani Cea, Xisco Sastre, Maurici Yagüez and Mauro Gómez.